AaltoSciComp/python-for-scicomp/parallel.rst

 scheduler.
 By using the new array classes, you can automatically distribute operations across multiple CPUs.

-.. example:: Example from dask.org
+.. discussion:: Example from dask.org

    .. code-block::